Stephan Kornelius: Strategy and Business Development Manager, Pragma

 Part of this phase includes establishing suitable technology platforms that are well integrated and flexible enough to adapt to changing processes.
 Sticking to the previous example, if the retailer wanted to reduce overall downtime and repair quality related to fridge failure, they’d require suitable integrated platforms to transform their processes to be more efficient.
 An IIoT platform integrated with their enterprise asset management system would allow them to collect sensor data from all their fridges.
 This data would then be processed and used to initiate job cards and drive completion of the repair work.
 To ensure that the quality of such repair work, a dedicated field service engineer should then receive alerts to check that the work occurred and was completed on spec.
 To do this, the engineer requires the information and real-time performance data from the fridge while on site.

 Attempts are often made to address such requirements through quick-fix, ad-hoc implementations, which often turns out to be someone’s pet project.
 Without mature, flexible and well-integrated platforms, this approach requires expensive custom development to implement in a sustainable manner.

 In the second level of the roadmap we move into reliability engineering.
 Here we do the technical analysis and planning that will improve equipment performance and related decision making.
 The result of this level is zero unplanned stops because we investigate the causes of equipment failure and eliminate them instead of repeatedly dealing with the consequences of equipment failure.

-Capitalising on the incredible progress in technology and marrying this with mature enterprise asset management will really be the combination that keeps organisations alive and ahead of the pack in the future.
-The tools are at our disposal – they just have to be used.
+Capitalising on the incredible progress in technology to mature your organisation’s enterprise asset management now, will play a critical role safeguarding your competitive edge and keeping you ahead of the pack in future.
+The tools are available – but has to be used.

 subscribe to our newsletter